 “My lord,” Doil interjected, “Magic is all about balance.
 First, there must be blood.
 That is the price that a magic user must pay; the greater the blood, the greater the power.
 However, blood can also be used as a catalyst for magic.
 That’s what I suspect the priest did with the ice.
 He balanced the heat of the fire with the cold of the ice.
 To form the one, he had to destroy the other.”

 “So?”
 Kiluron asked.
 “Where do demons come in?”

 “Demons can be summoned with only a minimal amount of blood power,” Herlglut relented.
 “To those who don’t know better, the balance seems to be corrected through the deaths and destruction caused by the demon’s actions, but that isn’t so.
-The balance is corrected, eventually, by the death of the summoner, which imbues the demon with a life force of its own and sets it free in the physical realm.”
+The balance is corrected, eventually, by the death of the summoner, which imbues the demon with an independent manifestation and sets it free in the physical plane.”

 “Don’t bother with the details,” Doil said quickly, at Kiluron’s expression of confusion.
 “The point is, both the demons and the summoners need to be destroyed.”